keepaliveit-staging/staging.keepaliveit.co.uk/_pages/cloud-services.markdown

 {% include breadcrumbs.html %}

 ## <i class="fas fa-user-tie page-title-icon" aria-hidden="true"></i> Cloud Services offered by keep-Alive I.T

+We offer Cloud consultancy services to ensure your organisation is making the absolute most of Cloud infrastructure services.

+Thinking of going Cloud native?

+Looking to loosely couple your infrastructure components?

+Want to learn more about Iaas, Paas, and Saas?
+We've got the expertise to guide your organisation from zero knowledge to expert in Cloud technologies.

 - Managed Cloud
 - Private Cloud